 Differences between deferred compensation and 401(k) plans

 - Contribution limits.
-Executives can only contribute $19,500 in a 401(k) in 2021 (increasing to $20,500 in 2022) plus $6,500 if age 50 or older.
+Executives can only contribute specific amounts in a 401(k) plan.
+For high earners, saving in a 401(k) alone likely isn’t enough for retirement goals.
 Nonqualified deferred compensation plans don’t have limits unless imposed at the plan level.

 - Money in a nonqualified deferred compensation plan doesn’t have the protection of a qualified plan, like a 401(k).
 Unlike a 401(k) plan, which is completely independent of the sponsoring employer (unless your 401(k) is invested in company stock), contributions to a deferred compensation plan are unsecured loans to your employer that they promise to pay you.
 The risk is greatest when the plan is unfunded.